-- (i) pre-school education and education upto higher secondary school or equivalent; - (ii) education as a part of a curriculum for obtaining a qualification recognized by any law for the time being in force; - (iii) education as a part of an approved vocational education course. - (b) Services provided to an educational institution, by way of,- - (i) Transportation of students, faculty and staff - (ii) Catering, including any mid-day meals scheme sponsored by the Government; - (iii) Security or cleaning or house-keeping services performed in such educational institution; - (iv) Services relating to admission to, or conduct of examination by, such institution, upto higher secondary;
+- (i) pre-school education and education upto higher secondary school or equivalent; - (ii) education as a part of a curriculum for obtaining a qualification recognized by any law for the time being in force; - (iii) education as a part of an approved vocational education course. - (b) Services provided to an educational institution, by way of,- - (i) Transportation of students, faculty and staff - (ii) Catering, including any mid-day meals scheme sponsored by the Government; - (iii) Security or cleaning or house-keeping services performed in such educational institution; - (iv) Services relating to admission to, or conduct of examination by, such institution, upto higher secondary; - w.e.f.

-- w.e.f.
 25.1.2018, the words "upto higher secondary" shall be omitted; as a result, services relating to admission to, or conduct of examination provided to all educational institutions, as defined in the notification is exempt from GST. - (iva) w.e.f.
 01-03-2023 "For removal of doubts, it is clarified that any authority, board or body set up by the Central Government or State Government including National Testing Agency for conduct of entrance examination for admission to educational institutions shall be treated as educational institution for the limited purpose of providing services by way of conduct of entrance examination for admission to educational institutions" (Notification No. 01/2023 CT(R) dated 28.02.2023) - (v) "w.e.f.
 25.1.2018, supply of online educational journals or periodicals"; w.e.f.
-25.1.2018, Provided that nothing contained in sub-items (i), (ii) and (iii) of item (b) shall apply to an educational institution other than an institution providing services by way of pre-school education and education upto higher secondary school or equivalent. - w.e.f.
-25.1.2018, "Provided further that nothing contained in sub-item (v) of item (b) shall apply to an institution providing services by way of,- - (i) pre-school education and education upto higher secondary school or equivalent; or - (ii) education as a part of an approved vocational education course."; - It means, to exempt subscription of online educational journals/periodicals by educational institutions who provide degree recognized by any law from GST.
+25.1.2018, Provided that nothing contained in sub-items (i), (ii) and (iii) of item (b) shall apply to an educational institution other than an institution providing services by way of pre-school education and education upto higher secondary school or equivalent.

 w.e.f.
+25.1.2018, "Provided further that nothing contained in sub-item (v) of item (b) shall apply to an institution providing services by way of,- w.e.f.
 01-03-2023 exemption available to educational institutions and central and state educational boards for conduct of entrance examination extended to any authority/board/body set up by the Central / State Government including National Testing Agency for conduct of entrance examination for admission to educational in educational institutions.